 A Level AQA

-Students complete portfolio projects of their own choice as part of the A Level, including one individually selected project, which includes a 1000 word dissertation.
+Students complete portfolio projects of their own choice as part of the A Level, including a mock exam project, a selfdirected coursework project (which includes a 1000-word dissertation) and an exam project.

 Non-Exam Assessment (Coursework) - 60%